sharkYaYa/docker-elk-chicago-crime-machine-learning/README.md

-Run the latest version of the ELK (Elasticsearch, Logstash, Kibana) stack with Docker and Docker-compose.
+This is a simple project demostrating the data ingestion, extractions and APIs on top of Graphdatabase abd Elastic search.
+This demonstrate uses of the power of each tool and creates a data streams among graph(neo4j) and elastic to  ensure realtime updates.

-It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.
+This stack empowers you with the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana as well as navigational/relattion analysis using neo4j.

-Based on the official images:
+The tools used in this project is based on the official docker images:

 * [elasticsearch](https://github.com/elastic/elasticsearch-docker)
 * [logstash](https://github.com/elastic/logstash-docker)